-Why wheelchairs are essential medical aids during the coronavirus pandemic
+Why wheelchairs are essential medical aids during the Covid-19 pandemic

-Before the coronavirus outbreak, the British Red Cross was one of the UK’s largest suppliers of wheelchairs.
+Before the Covid-19 outbreak, the British Red Cross was one of the UK’s largest suppliers of wheelchairs.
 Now, our wheelchairs are helping the NHS keep patients safe

-When you think of someone in hospital with coronavirus, a wheelchair probably isn’t the first medical aid to come to mind.
-But along with ventilators, oxygen masks and hospital beds, wheelchairs are vital to helping the NHS tackle the coronavirus pandemic.
+When you think of someone in hospital with Covid-19, a wheelchair probably isn’t the first medical aid to come to mind.
+But along with ventilators, oxygen masks and hospital beds, wheelchairs are vital to helping the NHS tackle the pandemic.

 Since the outbreak started, the British Red Cross has supplied wheelchairs to more than 30 hospitals up and down the UK, including the Nightingale Hospital in Birmingham.
 We’ve also been using our wheelchairs to help people get home after their hospital treatment.
 In many cases, our volunteers then follow up with weeks of home visits, helping people get whatever they need to feel safe at home again - from food and medicines to links to online exercise classes.